Skip to content

 Log Collection

-Guance has comprehensive log collection capabilities, mainly divided into host log collection and K8S container log collection.
-The installation methods of DataKit for both are different, and the log collection methods are also different.
-The collected log data is centralized in Guance for unified storage, search and analysis, helping us quickly identify and resolve issues.
+Guance has comprehensive log collection capabilities, primarily divided into HOST log collection and K8S CONTAINERS log collection.
+The installation methods for DataKit differ between the two, as do the methods of log collection.
+Collected log data is uniformly aggregated to Guance for unified storage, search, and analysis, helping us quickly identify and resolve issues.

-Go to the conf.d/log directory under the DataKit installation directory, copy logging.conf.sample and name it logging.conf for configuration.
-After the configuration is completed, restarting DataKit will take effect.
-Refer to Host Log Collection for details.
+Navigate to the conf.d/log directory under the DataKit installation directory, copy logging.conf.sample, and rename it to logging.conf for configuration.
+After completing the configuration, restart DataKit to apply the changes.

-• time: the time when the log is generated.
-If the time field is not extracted or parsing this field fails, the current system time is used by default.
+• time: The generation time of the log.
+If the time field is not extracted or if parsing this field fails, the current system time will be used by default;

 • status: The level of the log.
-If the status field is not extracted, the default is to set stats to unknown.
+If the status field is not extracted, stauts will default to unknown.

 Log Data Storage

-Once the configuration of the log collector is completed, restart DataKit, and the log data will be uniformly reported to the Guance workspace.
+After configuring the log collector, restart DataKit, and the log data will be reported to the Guance workspace.

-• For users with a large amount of log data, you can use log index or log blacklist to save data storage costs;
+• For users with a large volume of log data, we can save on data storage costs by configuring Log Indexes or Log Blacklists;

-• For users who need long-term log storage, you can use data forward to save log data.
+• For users who need long-term log storage, we can use Log Backup to preserve log data.

 Feedback